You’ve had your worries and concerns about your loved one’s actions. Then you stumble across something troubling.

 What is Treatment for Cocaine Use Like?

-Cocaine addiction treatment typically follows a general path that begins with detox.
+Cocaine rehab typically follows a general path that begins with detox.
 The detox period may include a mix of symptoms including:

 - Severe anxiety